j-webtek/Local-LLM_FineTune/README.md

 ---

 Pretrained Models Documentation
-- pretrained_models/: Contains pretrained models that can be fine-tuned on specific tasks.
+- pretrained_models/: Contains pre-trained models that can be fine-tuned on specific tasks.
   - language_model.pt: A general-purpose language model.
-  - classifier_model.pt: A model pretrained for classification tasks.
+  - classifier_model.pt: A model pre-trained for classification tasks.

 ---